lenduracapital/LenduraCapital/replit.md

   * NO visual or design changes made - strictly technical enhancement only
 - June 24, 2025.
 Complete JSON schema removal and page cleanup (COMPLETE):
   * Removed EnhancedSchema and AdvancedSchemaMarkup components displaying visible JSON data
+  * Disabled SEO-head structured data function that was rendering JSON on page
   * Fixed body background from dark to white to eliminate black area above video
   * Created clean home page without any schema components rendering on screen
   * Simple navigation now floats cleanly over video with no dark interference
+  * ALL JSON data output completely eliminated from page display
 ```

 ## User Preferences